Kiran Chemjong: International career

 He is currently considered as the first-choice goalkeeper in Nepal.
 He has a height advantage over more senior keepers like Bikash Malla and Ritesh Thapa.
 He has produced brilliant displays against oppositions bringing wide acclaims.
 Chemjong played debut match for Nepal in a 3–2 victory against Macau in 2008 AFC Challenge Cup qualifiers held in Phnom Penh, Cambodia, although he broke his jaw in the match.
 He debuted at the home ground in a 1–0 win against Afghanistan during the 2012 AFC Challenge Cup qualification.

 In the 2012 Nehru Cup, Chemjong won the man of the match award in Nepal's game with India.
 His performance in the match earned praise from the Indian newspaper The Hindu and from the Maldives head coach István Urbányi.

 On 26 March 2024, he earned his 100th international cap in a 3–0 away defeat against Bahrain during the 2026 World Cup qualification, becoming the first Nepalese to achieve this feat.
 However, according to the All Nepal Football Association (ANFA), he played his centurion match on 11 June later that year, which ended in a 2–2 away draw against Yemen in the same qualifiers.

 Personal life

 In 2015, along with Three Star teammate Bishnu Gurung, Chemjong paid a visit to malnourished children in an orphanage in Pokhara, saying afterwards that it was a "day to remember".
-On 31 August 2022, He married with his long time girlfriend Kanchan Niraula.
+On 31 August 2022, He married his long time girlfriend Kanchan Niraula.